Chiesa di San Giuseppe dei Teatini

 Flanking the southern edge of its namesake square, Palazzo Pretorio (also known as Palazzo delle Aquile) was built between 1470 and...

-Frescoed walls, exposed ceiling beams and reasonably priced, lip-smacking appetisers, primi and secondi greet diners at this swinging,...
+Frescoed walls, exposed ceiling beams and reasonably priced, lip-smacking appetisers, primi (first courses) and secondi (main courses)...

 Quattro Canti information